 A highlight of the RSM Sustainability Forum is the presentation of the KPMG-RSM Sustainability Master Thesis Award.
-Sponsored by KPMG and awarded to a recent RSM master graduate, the annual Sustainability Master Thesis award honours research that combines academic excellence and business relevance related to the management of sustainability.
+For the 11th year, KPMG has sponsored and awarded a recent RSM master graduate, the annual Sustainability Master Thesis award; honouring research that combines academic excellence and business relevance related to the management of sustainability.
 The award is a cash prize of €1,000, and the runner-up receives €500.

 To qualify for the KPMG-RSM Sustainability Master Thesis Award, each thesis subject must be related to social and ecological sustainability, and have achieved a mark of at least 8.5 during its defence.
 Theses from the past academic year are reviewed; an RSM panel arrives at a shortlist of five theses chosen for a combination of academic excellence, socio-environmental impact, business relevance and originality.
 The final winner is determined by a select jury of external leaders working in the field of corporate sustainability.

 Thesis title: Variable-rate Pricing of Electric Vehicle Charging; Exploring consumer behaviour using TamagoCar app